napdemesa/100-Days-Of-Python/README.md

 Oh boy was this a challenge.
 I started off knowing what I wanted to do then when I tried to implement it it went horribly wrong and everything was extremely messy.
 I first wanted to sort the list of lists using bubble sort because I was too lazy to try to implement a more efficient algorithm.
 Then I tried to implement a sort by insertion algorithm and that also went bad.
 I ended up using insertion sort algorithm with the help of the internet, although at first I did try to implement it by looking at concept and thoery before looking up code for it and copying it.

 Day8: Spent time finishing day7 because I was annoyed I couldn't complete it, but ended up finishing it after a lot of obstacles!

+Day9: Starting to get into machine learning.
+Started out by learning the library scikit-learn and doing some small turotrials from the official site.